sparkflows/sparkflows-docs/docs/azure/admin-guide/application_gateway.rst

 This document describes the steps for Configuring Fire Insights with Application gateways.

-Step 1 : Login to Azure portal and add Application gateways
+Step 1 : Login to Azure portal
 -----------------
 #.
 Login to **Azure Dashboard**.
 #.
 Navigate to **Virtual Machine**.